Welcome to today's edition of the Rush 24-7 podcast.

 I mean, he was just spot on.

-It was fun, and I hate to have to say this.
+And I hate to have to say this.

-It irritates it when it's said about me, but it for people who have this wrong impression of Romney, people who listen to this or see it, it'll go a long way toward humanizing.
+It irritates it when it's said about me, but for people who have this wrong impression of Romney, people who listen to this or see it, it'll go a long way toward humanizing.

 I remember a left-wing sports writer once did a profile of me.